 New Manufactured Home Community Set for Central East Florida

-The effort it takes to build something new often is viewed as a troublesome necessity or a source of frustration.
+The effort it takes to build something new often is viewed as a source of frustration.

-In the case of a new manufactured home community, like one being developed in Ormond Beach, Fla., approval to clear and level, start utilities and lay out a site plan certainly is cause for celebration.
+However, a new manufactured home community, like one being developed in Ormond Beach, Fla., with approval to clear and level, start utilities and lay out a site plan certainly is cause for celebration.

-About 310 new manufactured home communities were built nationwide during the last 15 years.
-Compare that with with the 2,645 new communities during the prior 15 years, including 395 communities built during 1986-87 alone.
-It’s easy to understand why affordable housing advocates are concerned.
+About 310 new manufactured home communities were built nationwide since 2002.
+Note the 2,645 new communities during the prior 15 years, including 395 communities built during 1986-87 alone.
+Comparatively, it’s easy to understand why affordable housing advocates are concerned.

 Ormond Beach Commissioner Dwight Selby serves Zone 1 where the new community is located.
 Additionally, he serves as treasurer for the Florida Manufactured Housing Association and co-owns the nearby Shady Oaks manufactured home community.